flippyside/tower_defence/readme.txt

-a school project.
+This is a school project.
-using qt
+Using qt and c++.
+Some images are from the game OMORI.